 Indiana AFN was launched in 2016 as a regional affiliate of national AFN by Central Indiana Community Foundation, the Clowes Fund, JP Morgan Chase & Co., and United Way Central Indiana.
 Membership is open to funders who invest in a range of initiatives that build assets for Hoosiers, from early childhood education, college access, or workforce development to health, financial education, or micro-enterprise.
 Indiana AFN members meet regularly meet and host events to share ideas.
 Indiana grantmakers should contact Taryn MacFarlane if interested in joining this chapter.

 How We Work

 - Educate: Indiana AFN members learn from each other and others as they seek solutions to local challenges.
 The chapter regularly hosts funder forums.
-The latest one on two-generation asset building strategies brought local leaders and national experts together to share data and ideas.
+Last year’s largest funder forum highlighted AFN’s research on how wealth influences health outcomes, connecting national research to Indiana specific efforts.